fluidfred/powerlolu/README.md

 If necessary, implement a cooling system, i.e. heat sinks mounted at the power-Mosfets and a fan.
 Each individual Powerlolu should be protected by connecting an appropriate fuse between VBB (X2) and the power source of the stepper motor.

+More installation notes can be found under http://wiki.germanreprap.com/en/handbuch/powerlolu concerning wiring with RAMPS and current limiter adjustment.